Ivan Petch: Corruption

 On 30 June 2014, the Independent Commission Against Corruption issued findings that Petch had acted corruptly during his 2012/13 term as Mayor.
 Petch rejected the findings, confirming he was launching legal action in the NSW Supreme Court and said it "beggars belief" that ICAC could accuse him of acting corruptly "after 37 years of representing the residents honestly and sincerely".
 On 28 November 2014, the Supreme Court of New South Wales dismissed Petch's challenge.
 Petch resigned from the Ryde City Council with effect from 1 December 2014.

-In October 2018, a 12 person jury found Petch guilty of "making an unwarrranted demand with menaces" while he was Ryde mayor in May 2013, by suggesting the council's then acting general manager might not get a permanent job unless she made a decision favouring his financial interests.
+In October 2018, a 12-person jury found Petch guilty of "making an unwarranted demand with menaces" while he was Ryde mayor in May 2013, by suggesting the council's then acting general manager might not get a permanent job unless she made a decision favouring his financial interests.
 He avoided jail time but will serve a supervised two-year corrections order in the community.
 NSW District Court Judge Nicole Noman said on Monday the former mayor's behaviour conveyed "a sense of entitlement" and a "preparedness to manipulate others for his advantage".

-The NSW Court of Criminal Appeal on 19 June 2020 quashed his conviction and entered a verdict of acquittal.
-Mr Petch, who is also a former state MP, was accused of telling the then-acting council general manager Danielle Dickson to settle a court costs case in a way favourable to him as she would need his help to permanently retain her position.
-The appeal court found the trial judge erred by admitting evidence of Ms Dickson as to her opinion of Mr Petch's state of mind when he uttered the words found to amount to an attempt at blackmail.
-In quashing the conviction, the court considered whether to order a re-trial, noting the public interest in prosecuting people who allegedly used their high public office to commit an offense.
-But Justices Clifton Hoeben, Peter Hamill and Richard Cavanagh said the case had unusual and compelling features.
-Mr Petch was now 80, there had been a five-year delay in bringing him to trial and he had already served more than three-quarters of the intensive corrections order.
-"By the time of any retrial, eight or nine years will have elapsed since the offence was allegedly committed," Justice Hamill said.
+In December 2019, Petch was sentenced to a 18 month imprisonment for lying to the Independent Commission Against Corruption during both private and public hearings in 2013.